St. Helena median real estate price is $198,740, which is less expensive than 92.5% of Maryland neighborhoods and 80.7% of all U.S. neighborhoods.

 Many things matter about a neighborhood, but the first thing most people notice is the way a neighborhood looks and its particular character.
 For example, one might notice whether the buildings all date from a certain time period or whether shop signs are in multiple languages.
 This particular neighborhood in Dundalk, the St. Helena neighborhood, has some outstanding things about the way it looks and its way of life that are worth highlighting.

-In addition, one of the unique characteristics of the St. Helena neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 98.7% of the neighborhoods in America.
+In addition, the St. Helena neighborhood stands out for having an average per capita income lower than 98.7% of the neighborhoods in the United States.

 More people work in manufacturing and as laborers here in the St. Helena neighborhood than in 97.5% of the neighborhoods in America.
 Despite the loss of manufacturing jobs across the nation, this neighborhood remains a place where, compared to other parts of the country, you will find many laborers and manufacturers.